justinrobertson/justinrobertson.github.io/index.md

 Online Courses

 ## Banzhaf & Yamamoto book

 Remember that SS stressed the importance of the bibliography.

-A nonconstructive chemistry is one in which all the molecular objects are known beforehand.
+*Nonconstructive chemistry:* one in which all the molecular objects are known beforehand.

+*Well-stirred vessel:* A reaction vessel in which the actual position of the molecules is not modelled and so has no effect on the reactions taking place.
+The state of the system in a well-stirred vessel is fully described by the concentrations of each species present.

+*Spatial reactor:* A reaction vessel that ta  kes account of the physical distance between potential reactants.
+They cannot react unless they meet.

 ## York referencing (#referencing)
 ## List of relevant articles
 ## MetaChem